NCH Interview Questions & Reviews

 Negotiation Details – Yes I was able to negotiate both salary, bonus and I totally regret not negotiating for more paid time off.

-I applied through a recruiter and the process took 2 days - interviewed at NCH in January 2008.
+I applied through an employee referral and the process took 2+ weeks - interviewed at NCH.

-I applied online and the process took 2 weeks - interviewed at NCH in April 2010.
+I applied online and the process took 2 weeks - interviewed at NCH.